mathminx/Project-Tracker/README.md

 # Project-Tracker

-This application was built using JavaScript, jQuery, and Bootstrap.
-It .

-This application enables bootcamp students to keep track of their projects.
-It allows users to input, store, delete, and view their projects.
-The application is powered by JavaScript and jQuery code that dynamically updates HTML and CSS.
+This application enables bootcamp students to keep track of their projectsby allowing them to input, store, delete, and view their projects.
+The application is powered by JavaScript/jQuery code that dynamically updates HTML and CSS.
 The application also uses Bootstrap for styling.

 ## Table of Contents